 NCDOT Announces Online Pothole Reporting

 NCDOT recently announced its new online pothole reporting system with a commitment to fix potholes within 2 days of receiving a citizen request.
 Go to www.ncdot.gov/contact/ or, if you prefer speaking to a representative, call 1-877-368-4968.
 Please note: only roads with “SR”/number on the road sign are state-maintained roads.
-Examples include 102/Third Street; Old NC11/Lee Street; Jolly Road and Snow Hill Street.
+Examples include 102/Third Street; Old NC11/Lee Street; Jolly Road and Old Snow Hill Road.
 For a visual aid, you may click here for a map.